gbcamr01/Toy-Robot-Simulator/README.md

 <h4>Installing and Running</h4>
 The application runs in a single executable file which can be opened by double clicking it.
 The user can follow instructions on the console and also use it to type their input.
 For convenience the file can be downloaded from here:
 <br><a href = "https://github.com/jeff1978/Toy-Robot-Simulator/blob/master/ToyRobotSimulator/bin/Debug/ToyRobotSimulator.exe">ToyRobotSimulator.exe</a>
+<h4>Unit Testing</h4>
+C# Test files are found here: <a href = "https://github.com/jeff1978/BattleShips/tree/master/BattleShipsTests">\BattleShipsTests</a>
+<br>Tests were run using the nuget packages: NUnit 2.6.4 and NUnit Test Adapter 2.0.0

 <h4>Development Notes and Acknowledgements</h4>
 A full list of information sources can be found here: <a href = "https://github.com/jeff1978/Toy-Robot-Simulator/blob/master/ToyRobotSimulator/Acknowledgements.txt">\ToyRobotSimulator\Acknowledgements.txt.</a>
 <h4>Supported Operating Systems</h4>